saffy-team/saffy/docs/index.md

 - Clean, readable and organized code
 - Your code-base can easily expand over multiple projects
 - A clean pipline from modeled signals to real-world data
-- Less simple and repetitive work
+- Less of that brain-less and repetitive work

 ## Install